Remote file copy (Synchronize file trees)

 rsync -rlpt --stats Desktop /volumes/LaCieDrive/mybackups Options used above: -r = Recursive, traverse into subdirectories -l = Treat symlinks as symlinks; don't follow them -p = Preserve permissions -t = Preserve creation and modification dates and times --stats = Show file transfer statistics

-Tips on how to use each of the options above can be found in the Full list of rsync options and Exit Values
+Additional details about the options above can be found on the rsync options and Exit Values page.

 In many cases the Source and Destination will simply be a directory path, however either the Source or the Destination can be on a remote host:

 [User@]Host:Source_or_Destination_directory [User@]Host::Source_or_Destination_directory rsync://[User@]Host[:Port]/Source_or_Destination_directory